-- Step 1 Reagents Preparation: Allow all reagents and samples to reach room temperature.
-(18-30°C) for at least 15-30minutes.
+- Reagents Preparation: Allow the reagents and samples to reach room temperature (18-30°C) for at least 15-30 minutes.
 Check the Wash buffer concentrate for the presence of salt crystals.
 If crystals have formed in the solution, resolubilize by warming at 37°C until crystals dissolve.
-Dilute the stock wash buffer 1 to 20 with distilled or deionized water.
+Dilute the Wash Buffer 1 to 20 with distilled or deionized water.
 Use only clean vessels to dilute the Wash buffer.
-Mark three wells as Negative control (e.g. B1, C1, D1), two wells as Positive control (e.g. E1, F1) and one Blank well. (e.g. A1, neither samples or HRP-Conjugate should be added into the Blank well).
+Mark three wells as Negative control (e.g. B1, C1, D1), two wells as Positive control (e.g. E1, F1) and one Blank. (e.g. A1, neither samples nor HRP-Conjugate should be added into the Blank well).
 If the results will be determined by using dual wavelength plate reader, the requirement for use of Blank well could be omitted.
-Use only number of strips required for the test. - Step 2 Diluting Sample: Dilute the specimen 1:1000 with normal saline.
-Do not dilute the Controls, as they are ready for use as supplied - Step 3 Adding Sample: Add 100μl of samples into each well and 100μl Positive and Negative controls into their respective wells.
-Note: Use a separate disposal pipette tip for each specimen, Negative and Positive Controls as to avoid cross-contamination - Step 4 Incubating (1) Sample: Cover the plate with the plate cover and incubate for 20 minutes at 37°C. It is recommended to use thermostat-controlled water tank to assure the temperature stability and humidity during the incubation.
-If dry incubator is used, do not open the door frequently. - Step 5 Washing (1): At the end of the incubation remove and discard the plate cover.
-Wash each well 5times with diluted Washing buffer.
+Use only number of strips required for the test. - Step 2 Diluting Sample: Dilute each sample 1:1000 with normal saline (Do not dilute the controls, they are ready to use as supplied). - Step 3 Adding Sample: Add 100μl of samples and 100μl Positive and Negative controls and into their respective wells.
+Note: Use a separate disposal pipette tip for each specimen, Negative and Positive Controls as to avoid cross-contamination. - Step 4 Sample Incubation(1): Cover the plate with the plate cover and incubate for 30 minutes at 37°C. It is recommended to use thermostat-controlled water tank to assure the temperature stability and humidity during the incubation.
+If dry incubator is used, do not open the door frequently. - Step 5 Washing (2): At the end of the incubation, remove and discard the plate cover.
+Wash each well 5 times with diluted Washing buffer.
 Each time allow the microwells to soak for 30-60 seconds.
-After the final washing cycle, turn down the plate onto blotting paper or clean towel, and tap it as to remove any remaining liquids. - Step 6 Adding Conjugate: Add 100μl of HRP-Conjugate Reagent into each well except the blank. - Step 7 HRP-Conjugate Incubation (2): Cover the plate with the plate cover and incubate for 40 min at 37°C. - Step 8 Washing (2): Remove and discard the plate cover.
+After the final washing cycle, turn down

+- the plate onto blotting paper or clean towel and tap it to remove any remaining liquids. - Step 6 Adding HRP Conjugate: Add 100μl of HRP-Conjugate Reagent into each well except for the Blank. - Step 7 HRP-Conjugate Incubation (2): Cover the plate with the plate cover and incubate for 30 minutes at 37°C. - Step 8 Washing (2): Remove and discard the plate cover.
 Aspirate the liquid and rinse each well 5 times with Wash buffer (as step 5).
-After the final washing cycle, turn the plate and tap out any remainders.

-- Step 8 Coloring: Add 50μl of Chromogen A and 50μl Chromogen B solution into each well including the Blank and mix by tapping the plate gently.
-Incubate the plate at 37°C for 15minutes avoiding light.
-The enzymatic reaction between the Chromogen solutions and the HRP-Conjugate produces blue color in Positive control and HAV-IgM positive sample wells. - Step 9 Stopping Reaction: Using a multichannel pipette or manually, add 50μl Stop solution into each well and mix gently.
-Intensive yellow color develops in Positive control and HAV IgM positive sample wells. - Step 10 Measuring the Absorbance: Calibrate the plate reader with the Blank well and read the absorbance at 450nm.
-If a dual filter instrument is used, set the reference wavelength at 630nm.
-Calculate the Cut-off value and evaluate the results.

-(Note: read the absorbance within 5 minutes after stopping the reaction)
+After the final washing cycle, turn the strip plate and tap out any remainders. - Step 9 Coloring: Add 50μl of Chromogen A and 50μl Chromogen B solution into each well including the Blank.
+Incubate the plate at 37°C for 15 minutes avoiding light.
+The enzymatic reaction between the Chromogen solutions and the HRP-Conjugate produces blue color in Positive control and anti-HBc IgM positive sample wells. - Step 10 Stopping Reaction: Using a multichannel pipette or manually, add 50μl Stop solution into each well and mix gently.
+Intensive yellow color develops in Positive control and anti-HBc IgM positive sample wells. - Step 11 Measuring the Absorbance: Calibrate the plate reader with the Blank well and read the absorbance at 450 nm.
+If a dual filter instrument is used, set the reference wavelength at 630 nm.
+Calculate the Cut-off value and evaluate the results (Note: read the absorbance within 5 minutes after stopping the reaction).